matheusmisumoto/evolution-post-list/readme.md

 The output to the website is processed on `evolution-post-list.php` file.

 The block preview on Gutenberg visual editor is a React script, which source is located on `/src` folder.
 To work on it, install the dependencies using `npm install` on the root folder.

+---
+Developed with ☕ by [Matheus Misumoto](https://matheusmisumoto.dev) in Santos, Brazil